duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

     laptop $ docker -H ![hostname].local run -it --net host --memory="800m" ---memory-swap="1.8g" --privileged -v /data:/data --name visual_odometry_demo  ![unclear]/visualodo-demo:master18

-*Do we need this?*
 Step 2: Start the graphical user interface:

     laptop $ dts start_gui_tools ![hostname]

 Step 3: Download the rviz configuration file `odometry_rviz_conf` from our repo to your laptop

-Step 4: Check which is the ROS URI of your duckiebot.
-Open a new laptop terminal and export it there:

-    duckiebot $ echo $ROS_MASTER_URI

-    laptop $ export ROS_MASTER_URI=http://![hostname].local:11311

-Step 5: Check that you can visualize the list of topics in the duckiebot from the laptop:
+Step 4: Check that you can visualize the list of topics in the duckiebot from the laptop:

-    laptop $ rostopic list
+    laptop-container $ rostopic list

-Step 6: On the same terminal, run `rviz` with the downloaded configuration file
+Step 5: On the same terminal, run `rviz` with the downloaded configuration file

-    laptop $ rosrun rviz rviz -d ![path_to_file]/odometry_rviz_conf.rviz
+    laptop-container $ rosrun rviz rviz -d ![path_to_file]/odometry_rviz_conf.rviz

-Step 7: On a new terminal in the computer, open a virtual joystick to steer the bot
+Step 6: On a new terminal in the computer, open a virtual joystick to steer the bot

     laptop $ dts duckiebot keyboard_control ![hostname]

-Step 8: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick.
+Step 7: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick.

-Step 9: Be amazed!
+Step 8: Be amazed!

 ### Troubleshooting {#demo-visualodometry-troubleshooting}